thamakorndontreethai/thamakorndontreethai/README.md

 Full-stack Developer
 ----------------------------------------------------------------

-- Faculty of Science Department of Digital science and technology.
+- Faculty of Science, Department of Digital science and technology.
-- I'm a third-year undergraduate student.
+- I'm a third-year undergraduate student at Kasetsart University, Sriracha Campus.
 - I'm currently learning Amazon Web Services, MongoDB, C#.
+- I'm currently seeking an internship opportunity as a Full-stack Developer.

 ### Skills